-The Finance Committee monitors and reviews the financial performance of the company.
+The Finance Committee monitors and reviews the financial performance of the Company.
 It provides an independent review of the annual budgets, forecasts, monthly management and annual financial statements and reports.
-The Committee also makes recommendations to the Board as relevant.
+The Committee also undertakes Governance reviews.
+The Committee makes recommendations to the Board as relevant.